Chicxulub Impact Created Unique Marine Ecosystem in Yucatán

 A colorful clownfish swims among the coral and small blue fish in a vibrant underwater landscape.$# CAPTION

-“The identification of a hydrothermal vent region was based on the behavior of osmium isotope ratios in rocks from the post-impact period,” the authors stated.
+“The identification of a hydrothermal vent region was based on the behavior of osmium isotope ratios in rocks from the post-impact period,” the study’s authors explained.
+The rocks, dating to the first three million years after the asteroid strike, show clear evidence of prolonged hydrothermal activity—a surprise to many scientists who previously thought such systems would have been short-lived.

-The team expressed plans to expand their research to areas farther from the Chicxulub crater.
-“We hope to conduct similar studies in more distant regions to clarify global ocean ecosystem recovery patterns and determine the factors that regulated them,” they concluded.
+“We hope to conduct similar studies in more distant regions to clarify global ocean ecosystem recovery patterns and determine the factors that regulated them,” the researchers said.

 Discover more from Riviera Maya News & Events